meymenakin/CSSM-502-Term-Project/README.md

 ‘This Music Crept by Me Upon the Waters’ : the Effect of Economic Activity on Listening Habits

 This project is conducted for the 'CSSM 502: Advance Data Analysis in Python' course at Koç University.
-Created by: Mahmut Eymen Akın
+Created by: Mahmut Eymen Akın.
 Submitted to: Mehmet Fuat Kına.

 Below is a rundown for the files in the repository.
 The core files are (1)-(5):